-To apply for bankruptcy you need to complete and submit a Bankruptcy Form.
+To apply for bankruptcy, you need to complete and submit a Bankruptcy Form.

 On this page:

-To apply for bankruptcy you need to complete and submit a Bankruptcy Form.
 You can apply for bankruptcy online by creating an Online Services account.

 You can either create a Digital Identity or an AFSA account.

-Digital Identity is a simple, safe and secure way to prove who you are.
+- Digital Identity is a simple, safe and secure way to prove who you are.
 Once set up, you can reuse it with other services whenever you need it.
 Learn more about Digital Identity.

-An AFSA account is for use on our website only.
+- An AFSA account is for use on our website only.
 AFSA uses the Australian Government Identity Matching Services to help you prove who you are.
 Learn more about IDMatch.

 If you’ve arranged for a registered trustee to manage your bankruptcy, ask your trustee to complete a Consent to Act Declaration and submit this at the same time as your Bankruptcy Form online.
 This is optional.
 If you don't do this, AFSA will nominate a trustee for you.

 If we don't accept your application, we notify you in writing with the reason why.